What You Need to Know About Car and Truck Accidents in Boston

 In Massachusetts, there is always an “at-fault” party in an accident, regardless of the circumstances.
 Whoever caused the accident may be liable for the medical care and other compensation requested by the other party.

-There can also be partial fault in normal car crash situations, which is known as modified comparative fault.
+There can also be a partial fault in normal car crash situations, which is known as modified comparative fault.
 In these cases, the driver who is 50% or less at fault may be able to get partial compensation from the other driver’s insurance company.

 Many people believe that pedestrians and cyclists are never at fault in an accident.
 However, a plaintiff in these cases must still prove negligence in order to get compensation.
 The circumstances of the case matter and someone who is hit by a car or truck is not automatically entitled to compensation.

-Investigating a Truck or Car Accident
+Investigating a Truck or Car Accident in Boston

 Because there are many factors that can cause a motor vehicle accident, the first step in any pending compensation case is to investigate the circumstances surrounding the accident.
-The insurance companies and lawyers involved with the case will typically perform their own investigations, trying to determine which driver was at fault.
+The insurance companies and Boston personal injury lawyers involved with the case will typically perform their own investigations, trying to determine which driver was at fault.

 In cases involving pedestrians and cyclists, drivers are more likely to be at fault, but not always.
 These cases typically involve more extensive injuries and may involve higher settlements for damages.